Construction Review

 • Key Components: Four new tolled lanes, discontinuous frontage roads, direct connectors at SH 35 and new SH 99, operational upgrades to SH 35

-• Procurement Model: Design-Build with 15-year capital maintenance term
+• Procurement Model: Design-Build with capital maintenance term of up to 15 years (5-year initial term with two possible 5-year extensions)

 • Expected Completion: Winter 2031 to 2032

-• Strategic Impact: Completes the southeast arc of the 184-mile Grand Parkway loop; strengthens hurricane evacuation routing for the greater Houston region
+• Strategic Impact: Forms part of the southeast arc of the 184-mile Grand Parkway loop; strengthens hurricane evacuation routing for the greater Houston region

 • Environmental/Social Features: Enhanced emergency evacuation capacity; improved regional mobility for communities including Alvin, League City, and Gulf Coast suburbs